 - Holistic Health Center

 We recognize that the strength of a nonprofit requires diversified funding streams, and we are actively working on improvements in this area.
 Most notably, we are beginning to offer internships and apprenticeships on sustainable living.

 We are currently seeking donations and appreciate any assistance you can provide.
 Visit our Get Involved page for more information on how you can help.

 Founder of Breath of Heaven Sustainable Living Center.
-She is an Author, Consultant, Healer of Consciousness, Yoga Instructor, Realator, Vegan Chef, and Environmental Activist.
+She is an Author, Health Consultant, Healer of Consciousness, Yoga Instructor, Realtor, Vegan Chef and Environmental Activist.

 Annie originally from San Diego, California.
 She is a Teaching Artist and Author.
 She assists in farm operations, marketing, food preparation, and keeps plants and animals happy.
 Annie joined Breath of Heaven in January 2019.
 She enjoys learning about Hawaiian culture and language.
 Her goal is to bridge science and spirituality by working and living in harmony with nature and teaching others how to do the same.